difo/mic-frontend/README.md

 Since Windows Azure doesn't have the runtime environment to support the execution of java code, we need to upload to the cloud also a JDK and a Java Application Server using improperly a IaaS as a PaaS platform.
 So you need to specify

-	-a name for you Windows Azure Deployment Project and click next;
+	- a name for you Windows Azure Deployment Project and click next;
-	-a pointer to your local Glassfish 4 installation (or to another supported Application Server) and go to the next tab;
+	- a pointer to your local Glassfish 4 installation (or to another supported Application Server) and go to the next tab;
-	-a pointer to your JDK (remember that you need JDK 1.7 in order to deploy MiC) and go to the next tab;
+	- a pointer to your JDK (remember that you need JDK 1.7 in order to deploy MiC) and go to the next tab;
-	-the war file of the application you want to deploy (mic-frontend.war, it should already been specified) and click next;
+	- the war file of the application you want to deploy (mic-frontend.war, it should already been specified) and click next;
-	-some additional and optional feature to enable; since MiC use the memecached service just enable the "Caching";
+	- some additional and optional feature to enable; since MiC use the memecached service just enable the "Caching";
-	-click Finish;
+	- click Finish;

 At this point eclipse and the Windows Azure plugin for Eclipse will create a new Windows Azure Deployment Project as you can see in the Eclipse Project Explorer.
 Finally you just need to double click on the new created project and "Windows Azure->Deploy to Windows Azure Cloud".
 The deployment process will start.
 As we explain in the next section, actually there are some problems in the deployment process due to the eclipse plugin for Windows Azure.